shabegom/buttons/README.md

 ## Releases

+### 0.4.4
+- Bugfix: blue and purple colors should now work
+- Bugfix: reduced the height of the Button Maker for smaller displays

 ### 0.4.3
 - New Line Template Button: insert a template into the current note at a specified line